 Boost Your Spirits

 Spiritual connections lie at the heart of recovery.
 Nurture your soul with time set aside for walking in nature, reading ancient scriptures, and visualizing positive energy.
-Write down positive affirmations or inspirational quotations and place them on the bathroom mirror or on the refrigerator.
+Write positive affirmations or inspirational quotations and place them on the bathroom mirror or refrigerator.
 Make a mix tape of inspirational music to bring a sense of spirituality and centeredness to your environment.

 How to Contact Passages Addiction Treatment Centers: